openziti/ziti-doc/docusaurus/docs/core-concepts/metrics/prometheus.md

 The result should spit out a bunch of metrics.
 If you see a `401` response then double-check that you've copied all of the bits from the certificate into the controller configuration file.

 #### Add the Key to Prometheus
-The key is added to Promtetheus by referencing the crt and key files from the Ziti scrape configuration.
+The key is added to Prometheus by referencing the crt and key files from the Ziti scrape configuration.

 Your scrape config will look something like this: